WEDC

-WEDC, WCRW and WSBC were radio stations operating on 1240 AM in the Chicago market.
-They operated as "shared-time stations" for most of their existence.
-This was not uncommon in the early days of radio, but is very rare in modern times.
+WEDC was an AM radio station that operated on 1240 kHz in the Chicago market.
+It shared this frequency with WCRW and WSBC.
+The three stations operated as "shared-time stations" for most of their existence, a not uncommon arrangement in the early days of radio, but very rare in later years.
 They were also foreign language stations, catering to "niche markets".
-WEDC was first licensed on October 4, 1926.
-In 1928, the station began sharing the frequency with WCRW and WSBC.
+WEDC and WCRW are now off the air, with WSBC remaining.

+The format of WEDC had mostly been foreign language programming, mainly Polish and Spanish.